hS71Ru/Portfolio/README.md

 ## Acknowledgments 🎁

-I was motivated to create this project because I wanted to contribute on something useful for the dev community, thanks to [ZTM Community](https://github.com/zero-to-mastery) and [Andrei](https://github.com/aneagoie)
+I was motivated to create this project because I wanted to contribute on something useful for the community